Last Updated on February 3, 2024 by Dave Schoenbeck

 4. Sales scripts are easy to revise and update.

-As your business expands and your internal policies or offerings change, your sales script should obviously change, too.
-If you’ve already made a script, you won’t be working from scratch – simply update your current one.
+As your business expands and your internal policies or offerings change, your sales script should change, too.
+If you’ve already made a script, you won’t be working from scratch – update your current one.

 Have a successful day!

 - Guidance for Leaders when Dealing with Marijuana in the Workplace - February 29, 2024